256dpi/bespoke-app/README.md

 ## Presenter Notes

 Bespoke.app will search for child elements of the current slide with the `notes` class to populate the presenter notes area.
+Make sure you hide the notes from your actual presentation.